Admiral-Kain/BasicRepo/README.md

 # BasicRepo
-Some basic repo that I created
+Some basic repo that I created.
+This is a test.